 Treasury Casino and Hotel Brisbane

-We didn't actually want to visit the Treasury Casino and Hotel Brisbane, but I'd read that it's quite an impressive building so I did want to see it.
-Aside from a hotel and a casino, you can find 6 restaurants, 5 bars, and a nightclub in these two heritage-listed buildings.
+We didn't want to visit the Treasury Casino and Hotel Brisbane, but I'd read that it's quite an impressive building, so I did want to see it.
+Aside from a hotel and a casino, you can find six restaurants, five bars, and a nightclub in these two heritage-listed buildings.

 Victoria Bridge

-From Reddacliff Place, you can easily cross the Victoria Bridge to get to Southbank.
-The bridge was built in 1969 as the third bridge on that location and offers some good views of the river and both shores.
+From Reddacliff Place, you can easily cross the Victoria Bridge to get to South Bank.
+The bridge was built in 1969 as the third bridge in that location and offers some good views of the river and both shores.

-Once you've crossed the Victoria Bridge, you're on Southbank.
-This is where you can find many cultural institutions and tourist attractions such as the Queensland Performing Arts Center, The Wheel of Brisbane, and the Queensland Maritime Museum.
+Once you've crossed the Victoria Bridge, you're in South Bank.
+This is where you can find many cultural institutions and tourist attractions, such as the Queensland Performing Arts Centre, The Wheel of Brisbane, The Gallery of Modern Art, and the Queensland Maritime Museum.

 It's best to decide beforehand if you want to visit any of these places.
-We didn't and built our itinerary to see as much of the outside of the Brisbane sights as possible so if you want to follow what we did, you won't have much time left to add on a museum if you're also just staying for two days.
+We didn't and built our list of fun things to do around Brisbane based on seeing as much of the outside of sites as possible.
+So if you want to follow our Brisbane travel guide, you won't have much time left to add on a museum if you're also just staying for two days.

-That being said, I think Southbank one of the best places to go in Brisbane if you just want to stroll and see all that this side of the city has to offer.
+That being said, I think South Bank is one of the best places to go in Brisbane if you just want to stroll and see all that this side of the city has to offer.
 There's a promenade that follows the Brisbane River almost all the way until Captain Burke Park.
-For me, it was one of the most fun things to do in Brisbane.
+For me, it was one of the most fun things to do in Brisbane City.

-You'll have to follow the 15 for a good 15 minutes or so before you get to the bridge and there's not much to see that part of the route, but it's worth crossing the bridge as you get great views of the river, Southbank, and the highrises of the CBD.
+You'll have to follow the state route for a good 15 minutes or so before you get to the bridge, and there's not much to see.
+But it's worth crossing the bridge as you get great views of the river, South Bank, and the highrises of the Brisbane CBD.

-If you don't feel like walking all that way, the quickest and easiest way to the from Kangaroo Point to New Farm is by Uber.
+If you don't feel like walking all that way, Uber is the quickest and easiest way to go from Kangaroo Point to New Farm.
 If you don't have an Uber account yet, you'll get a discount on your first ride if you create an account via my link.

 The Story Bridge

 The Story Bridge in Brisbane is the longest cantilever bridge in Australia.
-It spans 777 meters over the Brisbane River and is one of the most iconic Brisbane attractions.
+It spans 777 meters over the Brisbane River and is one of the most iconic tourist attractions in Brisbane.

-The Story Bridge opened in 1940 and for the first 7 years of its existence, you had to pay a toll to cross it.
+The Story Bridge opened in 1940, and you had to pay a toll to cross it for the first seven years of its existence.
 Today, the bridge is a listed heritage site.
-For its 75th anniversary in 2015, the bridge was blocked for traffic and no less than 75,000 people attended the celebration held there.
+For its 75th anniversary in 2015, the bridge was blocked for traffic, and no less than 75,000 people attended the celebration.

-At night, the bridge is lit up and during the day, you can actually climb it with a tour company.
+At night, the bridge is lit up, and you can climb it with a tour company during the day.

-The Story Bridge adventure climb tour takes you up the Story Bridge to take in the 360° view of Brisbane and its surroundings.
+The Story Bridge adventure climb tour takes you up the structure to take in the 360° view of Brisbane and the city skyline.
 After a quick pre-climb brief, your guide takes you up a spiral staircase to the suspended walkway directly beneath the Bradfield Highway.

 While you walk from there to the southern pylon, you'll learn about the history of the bridge and the city.
 Once you reach the pylon, it's time to climb all the way up to the summit platform.
 You'll move around at the top of the bridge to get different perspectives, take a group photo, and see as far as Moreton Bay.